Click for joy!

 Observable

 In a team meeting, the manager can simply note how much everyone participates in the meeting.
 It doesn’t have to be highly quantitative.
 Just a tick mark on an agenda that has the names of the team members is great.
 The manager can then use the data to work at both ends of the participation scale.
-For those that participate a lot, the manager can invite them to help with drawing out the others.
-A simple “Hey Marcello what do you think?” (coming from a teammate and not the manager) can make a world of difference in feeling safe to participate.
-For those who participate rarely, in a 1-1 meeting the manager can ask them what would make it easier for them to participate.
+For those who participate a lot, the manager can invite them to help with drawing out the others.
+A simple “Hey Marcello, what do you think?” (coming from a teammate and not the manager) can make a world of difference in feeling safe to participate.
+For those who participate rarely, the manager can ask them, in a 1-1 meeting, what would make it easier for them to participate.

 Existing Metrics

 There are many places where improving participation could impact existing company metrics.
 If the company does regular employee surveys of satisfaction, then those numbers would be worth monitoring.
 Absenteeism, retention, and job referrals are also good.
-None of these are solely driven by Participation, but all of them are impacted by it.
+None are solely driven by Participation, but all are impacted by it.

 Do more than belong: participate.
 Do more than care: help.
 Do more than believe: practice.
 Do more than be fair: be kind.
 Do more than forgive: forget.
 Do more than dream: work.